lisa-chen-58/sage-frame-portfolio/README.md

 npm run build
 ```
 This will create an optimized version of the site in the `dist/` folder.

+## ✉️ Setting Up Formspree for Contact Forms

+To add a contact form to your portfolio, you can use [Formspree](https://formspree.io/).
+Follow these steps to set up a form:

+1. Go to [Formspree](https://formspree.io/) and sign up for an account.
+2. Create a new form and copy the endpoint URL provided.
+- This form uses name, email and message and the format can be found under the ModalContactForm component.
+- You can modify this to however you see fit.
+3. Add this to the `/src/data/data.json` file under pageInfo > formKey.

+Formspree handles the backend processing and forwards form submissions to your email.

 ## 🚀 Deployment
 You can deploy this project using any static hosting service that supports Vite builds.
 Some options include: